Chapter 1 – Fantasy in Reality

 These aren’t as interesting, but much more important and useful in my opinion.
 Since you can actually see how strong you are in numbers, you can judge how much you can do.

-There are even level up mechanisms, experience points to increase your strength overall and ability points to increase your abilities you get due your classes.
+There are even level up mechanisms, XP (experience points) to increase your strength overall and AP (ability points) to increase your abilities you get due your classes.

 It really is like a game in a sense.

 But as a gamer I knew, it wasn’t a game.
 No PC, no game pad, nothing!

 While my two roommates didn’t want to start a conversation, I took the liberty to leave the room.